 1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits

-1 Habit Press Launching the Largest Book Ever Published on Entrepreneurial Habits, Featuring 300 Entrepreneurial Habits from 150 Contributors.FAYETTEVILLE, NC, USA, October 5, 2020 /EINPresswire.com/ -- 1 Habit Press, Inc. is pleased to announce on October 16, 2020; the company will launch the World’s largest book on Successful Entrepreneurial Habits called 1 Habit For Entrepreneurial Success.
-The book is Co-Authored by Steven Samblis and Forbes Riley with contributions by some of the most successful Entrepreneurs on the Planet.
+Co-Authored by Steven Samblis and Forbes Riley, Featuring Samantha LockwoodLOS ANGELES, CA, UNITED STATES, October 6, 2020 /EINPresswire.com/ -- 1 Habit Press, Inc. is pleased to announce on October 16, 2020; the company will launch the World’s largest book on Successful Entrepreneurial Habits called 1 Habit For Entrepreneurial Success.
+The book is Co-Authored by Steven Samblis and Forbes Riley with contributions by some of the most successful Entrepreneurs on the Planet, including actress and founder of Fleurings vase jewelry Samantha Lockwood.

 1 Habit For Entrepreneurial Success includes Celebrated Entrepreneurs from all walks of life, including: